mongodb/mongo-cxx-driver/docs/content/mongocxx-v3/api-abi-versioning.md

 Although the CXX Driver also provides pkg-config files, users are strongly encouraged to use CMake package config files instead.

 The name of the pkg-config file for bsoncxx libraries is also controlled by `BSONCXX_OUTPUT_NAME` and follow the pattern `lib<basename>.pc`.
-Because the CXX Driver does not install pkg-config files to typical pkg-config system directories, the `PKG_CONFIG_PATH` environment variable may need to be used to augment pkg-config's search path, e.g.:
+The `PKG_CONFIG_PATH` environment variable may need to be used to augment pkg-config's search path, e.g.:

 ```bash
 bsoncxx_cflags="$(PKG_CONFIG_PATH="$INSTALLDIR" pkg-config --cflags "libbsoncxx >= 1.2.3")"